Internet Sex Crimes Defense Attorney Massachusetts

 Possible Defenses Under Massachusetts Law

-Entrapment Law enforcement sting operations must follow constitutional limits.
+Law enforcement sting operations must follow constitutional limits.
 If officers induced someone to commit an offense they would not otherwise have committed, entrapment may apply.
-This defense examines whether the criminal intent originated with the defendant or with law enforcement.
+This defense focuses on whether the criminal intent originated with the defendant or with law enforcement.
+It is a viable and frequently litigated defense in online solicitation cases.

-Identity and Attribution Proving who actually sent a message or possessed material on a shared device requires more than showing the content existed.
-IP addresses, shared computers, multiple users, and hacking all create reasonable doubt about attribution.
+Proving who actually sent a message or possessed material on a shared device requires more than showing the content existed.
+IP addresses, shared computers, multiple users, open networks, and unauthorized access all create legitimate questions about attribution.
+Digital evidence is not self-proving.

 Do not discuss your case with anyone except your attorney